Krishnesh-Mishra/Polymongo/readme.md

 # PolyMongo

-**The intelligent multi-database connection manager for MongoDB and Mongoose.**
+**The intelligent multi-database connection manager for MongoDB and Mongoose .**

 PolyMongo enables seamless database multiplexing with a single connection pool, perfect for multi-tenant applications, microservices, and dynamic database architectures.
 Stop managing multiple connection instances—let PolyMongo handle it all.

+It Uses Single TCP Connection (optionally multiple) For Multiple Databse & Very PERFORMANCE & DX CENTRIC.

 ---